macster110/PAMGuard/src/deepWhistle/deep_whistle_help.md

 ## Overview

 The **Deep Whistle** module uses deep-learning models to enhance tonal whistle sounds (e.g. dolphin whistles) in a spectrogram.
 It takes the output of an FFT (spectrogram) module and applies a learned **mask** that keeps the time-frequency bins belonging to whistle contours and suppresses everything else (background noise, clicks, broadband transients).
-The result is a new *masked* FFT data block which can be displayed as a much cleaner spectrogram and/or passed to a downstream detector such as the **Whistle and Moan Detector** to improve detection and reduce false positives.
-Essentially, this works by increasing the signal to noise ratio - and a general rule is that most automated detection/classification algorithms are far more accurate at higher SNR.
+The result is a new *masked* FFT data block which can be displayed as a much cleaner spectrogram and/or passed to a downstream detector such as the **Whistle and Moan Detector** to improve detection and reduce false positives and contour fragmentation.
+Essentially, this works by increasing the signal to noise ratio (SNR) with a general rule that most automated detection/classification algorithms are far more accurate at higher SNR.

-The module is deliberately general: the masking model is selected from a list of interchangeable **FFT masks**, and new models can be added over time.
+The module is general: the masking model is selected from a list of interchangeable **FFT masks**, and new models can be added over time.
 Two models are currently available:

 - **Deep Whistle** – a convolutional network (from the *silbido* DeepWhistle project) trained on synthetic whistle data.
+(Li et al. (2020))
 - **SAM-Whistle** – an adaptation of Meta's *Segment Anything Model* (SAM) foundation model, distributed as an example trained on the DCLDE 2011 dataset.
+(Zhang et al. (2025))

 Each model has an information button (ⓘ) next to its name that gives a short description and a link to the paper describing it.

 ![](resources/deepWhistleSpectrogram.png)

 _The Deep Whistle module running in PAMGuard.
-Top: the source spectrogram with the whislte and moan detector output (with the deep whislte mask as the source data) overlaid on channel 0.
-Bottom: the masked FFT spectrogram, in which only whistle energy remains and can be passed to a whistle detector._
+Top: the source spectrogram with the whistle and moan detector output (with the deep whistle mask as the source data) overlaid on channel 0.
+Bottom: the masked FFT spectrogram, in which only whistle energy remains and can be passed to a whistle detector - the same whislte and moan contours are shown on channel 0_

 ## How it works